Self-Improving Pretraining as a Substrate for Agentic Post-Training

 RLMT made the interface rewardable

-The post-RLMT reward gate evaluated the same object RLMT trained on, generate a thought, predict the suffix, and judge the predicted suffix against the true suffix.
+The post-RLMT reward gate evaluated the same object RLMT trained on, a thought followed by a predicted suffix, scored against the true suffix.
 The base thinking model had a reward mean of 0.088.
 The self-improved thinking model reached 0.091.
 After RLMT, the base lineage reached 0.094 and the self-improved lineage reached 0.098, the highest of the four.

 The downstream reasoning eval was mixed.
 I evaluated GSM8K, MATH-500, GPQA-Diamond, and OlympiadBench with eight samples per problem.
 On macro Mean@8Mean@8 is the average correctness rate across 8 samples per problem.
 It asks how often an average sample is correct., the self-improved thinking model was strongest before RLMT at 0.175, while the self-improved RLMT model fell to 0.166.
 On macro Pass@8Pass@8 counts a problem as solved if any of 8 samples is correct.
 It asks whether the model can solve the problem within an 8-sample budget., the self-improved RLMT model was highest at 0.512.